globality-corp/cookiecutter-microcosm-sagemaker/README.md

 # Microcosm Service Cookie Cutter

-Project template for a `microcosm`-based service using Flask and SQLAlchemy with Postgres.
+Project template for a `microcosm`-based ML service using SageMaker.

 ## Usage